carlosschults/100-days-of-code/log.md

 ### Day 18: May 11, 2019

 **Today's Progress**: It's already the 12th, technically, but since I haven't gone to bed yet I can still count as today, according to [the rules.](https://www.100daysofcode.com/faq/).
 So, progress!
 I edited the travis configuration for the throwaway project I had created.
 I successfully set up test running!
 Now, next step is to apply what I've learned to the main project.

+### Day 19: May 12, 2019

+**Yesterday's Progress**: Today is May 13th, so I'm actually logging for yesterday.
+More progress!
+I've successfully configured CI for the throwaway project using AppVeyor.
+Now I think I'm ready to set up CI for the main project.

+**Thoughts**: Need a little bit more discipline about logging.